zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 To fix this file you need to convert the DDS' pixel format to `BC3_UNORM` as explained in Step 3, and adjust the dimensions.
 To adjust dimensions, use the `-w` and `-h` switches for width and height, so `texconv -w 300 -h 304 -y "file.dds"`.
 If the offending file is a loadscreen, their default dimensions are `308x560`.

 Do note that adjusting—and especially ever so slightly changing the aspect ratio of very small files—such as an icon sized 111x94 to 112x96 will create **very** visible resampling artifacts.
 In order to save the image quality, it can be better to actually crop pixels using a photo editor such as [Paint.NET](https://www.getpaint.net/).
-Cropping instead of resizing is more useful for static images like icons or decals with text, whereas resizing an erroneous mod's champion texture from 258x256 to 256x256 is far less likely to generate any noticable discrepancies in game.
-If the texture is a part of the game involving heavy movement or is otherwise not a static icon, then any resampling blur will not be noticable in the final TEX texture.
+Cropping instead of resizing is more useful for static images like icons or decals with text, whereas resizing an erroneous mod's champion texture from 258x256 to 256x256 is far less likely to generate any noticeable discrepancies in game.
+If the texture is a part of the game involving heavy movement or is otherwise not a static icon, then any resampling blur will not be noticeable in the final TEX texture.

 ![fukt_up_resize.png](/user-pictures/moga/fukt_up_resize.png =x220)

 As seen in the image above, the right side image after being resized to 112x96 has very visible artifacting, especially around the black border which is very cleanly pixelated before being stretched.
-Cropping to add or remove 1-2 pixels from any suitible side of the image to create the proper TEX dimensions will likely have no or extremely minor adjustments in game and will completely avoid the risk of ruining the image with resampling blurring the edges.
+Cropping to add or remove 1-2 pixels from any suitable side of the image to create the proper TEX dimensions will likely have no or extremely minor adjustments in game and will completely avoid the risk of ruining the image with resampling blurring the edges.

-> Remember, if the input file for `texconv` is not in your current directory, ie., an input file like `"path\path\file.dds"`, you need to provide an output path, `-o "path\path"` before.
+> Remember, if the input file for `texconv` is not in your current directory, i.e., an input file like `"path\path\file.dds"`, you need to provide an output path, `-o "path\path"` before.
 {.is-info}

 If you are unable to find the broken file(s) manually there is simple way to find them.